georust/rinex/README.md

 * `--with-serde`
 enables `Serialization` and `Deserialization` of main RINEX structures

 * `--with-geo`
-to be provided in 0.4.0, unlocks `constellation::augmentation::helper` method, to select the most appropriate `SBAS` augmentation system, depending on a given (/current) location on Earth
+will be provided in 0.4.0.
+The feature includes the `rust::geo` crate, which unlocks the `constellation::augmentation::sbas_selection_helper()` method, to select the most appropriate `SBAS` augmentation system, depending on a given (usually current..) location on Earth

 * `--with-gzip`
 to be provided in 0.5.0, allows parsing .gz compressed RINEX files directly